-- Alternate side: If you opt to skip the garage, know that what you save in cash you'll make up for in time and logistical hassle, thanks to the city's notoriously tricky alternate-side parking system.
+- Alternate side: If you opt to skip the garage, know that what you save in cash you'll pay for in time and logistical hassle, thanks to the city's notoriously tricky alternate-side parking system.
 (Check out the 2017 regulations and calendar here.)
 This means getting up early to move your car on street cleaning days (or circling for a spot the night before), digging it out when there's been a snow storm, and anecdotally, a very high likelihood of incurring expensive parking tickets.
 (Be advised: Some neighborhoods, especially in Manhattan, have more street-cleaning days than the other boroughs; subscribe for updates from the NYC Department of Transportation so you know when rules are suspended.)
 For instance, one Quora user wrote that friends tend to budget $1,000 per year for towing and ticketing costs; if you manage to dodge those, expect to pay for overnight parking on days when a street spot seems impossible to find.
 Parking in winter will be a hassle, too, as you'll have to figure in extra time to dig out your car.
 The good news is that alternate-side parking is suspended, sometimes for an entire week—maybe longer—when the city is buried by a blizzard, but that also means more snow to clear out, especially when the trucks roll in to shovel snow out of the roads and off to the side, where your car is.

 - Outsourcing via app: Difficult though the parking situation can be, the one upside is that a number of apps and services have cropped up in recent years to make the process easier.
 "It's much easier now to find the most affordably priced parking in your area," says William Lerner, executive consultant of parking garage chain iPark.
 "There are currently three dominant apps in the NYC region for parking—SpotHero, BestParking, and ParkWhiz."
 There's also Spot Pog, a new app that lets New Yorkers swap out street parking spaces.
 For a more comprehensive option, there's DropCar, which acts as a valet, chauffeur, and de facto parking garage for users.